Voters name Trump as biggest loser of midterms

 “Whoever the 2024 presidential nominee is, it’s going to be a Floridian,” said Florida-based GOP strategist Ford O’Connell.

-Meanwhile, Trump is laying the blame on the losing midterm candidates for their losses.
-On Monday, he targeted former Colorado Senate candidate Joe O’Dea (R) and New Hampshire Senate candidate Don Bolduc (R).
-O’Dea was critical of Trump during the election, while Bolduc sought to distance himself from the former president once he advanced to the general election.
+Meanwhile, Trump is laying the blame on the losing midterm candidates.
+On Monday, he targeted former Colorado Senate candidate Joe O’Dea (R), who was critical of Trump during the election, and former New Hampshire Senate candidate Don Bolduc (R), who sought to distance himself from the former president once he advanced to the general election.

 “Joe O’Dea lost his race in CO by over 12 points because he campaigned against MAGA,” Trump said in a statement.
 “Likewise, candidates who shifted their ‘messaging’ after winning big in the Primaries (Bolduc!) saw big losses in General.
 Will they ever learn their lesson?
 You can’t win without MAGA!”

-Trump still enjoys considerable popularity inside the GOP.
-Trump led the GOP field with 46 percent of respondents in the most recent Harvard CAPS/Harris poll saying they would vote for him if the GOP presidential primary were held today.
+Trump still enjoys considerable popularity inside the GOP: 46 percent of respondents in the most recent Harvard CAPS-Harris Poll survey said they would vote for him if the Republican presidential primary were held today.
 However, that’s down 9 points from the last poll.
 Twenty-eight percent of respondents said they would vote DeSantis if the primary were held today, up from 11 points in the last poll.

-The most recent Harvard CAPS/Harris poll also shows Trump beating President Biden in a head-to-head matchup, 44 percent to 42 percent, with 14 percent undecided.
+The most recent Harvard CAPS-Harris Poll survey also shows Trump beating President Biden in a head-to-head match-up, 44 percent to 42 percent, with 14 percent undecided.
 Last month’s poll also showed Trump beating Biden by similar margins, 45 percent to 43 percent with 12 percent undecided.

 “I don’t buy the narrative that Trump is the biggest loser or that the Dems have a mandate,” said O’Connell, who argued that a big part of the reason Republicans underperformed in elections, particularly in the Senate, was because the party has not been savvy or aggressive enough with early voting as opposed to relying heavily on in-person Election Day turnout.